shsagir/play-area-sync/docs/sftp-uni.md

     - beginner
     - deployment
     - dreamweaver
     -

 ---

 Albeit [deploying with Git](git-deployment) has many advantages, sometimes it's more of a burden than it helps.
 Especially when working with CMS.
-These systems are often not designed for Git-workflows and write on the file system when installing plugins and upgrading versions.
+These systems are often not designed for Git-workflows and write on the file system when installing plugins and upgrading versions via web-based interfaces.
 Those changes can not be back-ported to the version control.
-Stuff get's out of control.
+Stuff gets out of control.

 All [Universal Stack Apps](app-uni) come with SFTP access out-of-the-box to support legacy applications and workflows.